Accessibility at Uber

 Riders who are blind or low-vision

-- VoiceOver iOS technology.
-With VoiceOver iOS and wireless braille display compatibility, the Uber app makes it easier for riders who are blind to get from A to B at the push of a button.
+With VoiceOver iOS, Android TalkBack, and wireless braille display compatibility, the Uber app makes it easier for riders who are blind to get from A to B at the push of a button.

-- Here’s how to use the Uber app’s iOS Accessibility Features
+- Here’s how to request a ride in the Uber app’s iOS Accessibility Features

-- OR Listen to Mike May’s podcasts on how to use the Uber app’s VoiceOver iOS feature
+- Listen to this podcast for tips on using the Uber rider app’s VoiceOver iOS Feature

 “I believe Uber is the most significant advancement in independence for me and other blind people so far this century.”